Chapter 7: Practical application issues

 Answer

-Entity A should treat the transaction as the sale of a product with a right of return, given that the manufacturer lacks a substantial economic incentive to exercise its repurchase right.
-As the repurchase price is lower than the expected market value at the repurchase date, Entity A should adhere to the model discussed for rights of return when accounting for the transaction.
-This approach ensures consistency with the treatment of similar arrangements and accurately reflects the economic substance of the transaction.
+Entity A should account for the arrangement as the sale of a product with a right of return.
+The manufacturer does not have a significant economic incentive to exercise its right, since the repurchase price is less than the expected market value at the date of repurchase.
+Entity A should account for the transaction in a way that is consistent with the model discussed (rights of return).